 In this tutorial we look at scoping a Three Horizon mapping process, which sits at the start of the process like this:

-An example of a scoping statement is:
+The structure of a scoping statement is:

 The same scoping preparation is useful if you replace the box with the horizon method with another method, for example Dilemma Navigation or Hexagon Mapping.
 To keep things simple, this tutorial is just concerned with scoping Three Horizons, and a second tutorial explains the more general use.